hashicorp/design-system/website/docs/components/form/textarea/partials/guidelines/guidelines.md

 #### Client side and Server side validation

 Use a combination of client side and server side validation for the best user experience.
-Catching basic erros with client side validation allows the user to quickly resolve the error **before** submitting the form.
+Catching basic errors with client side validation allows the user to quickly resolve the error **before** submitting the form.

 ##### Client side (or inline) validation